Max Mathews: Biography

-In 1961, Mathews arranged the accompaniment of the song "Daisy Bell" for an uncanny performance by computer-synthesized human voice, using technology developed by John Kelly, Carol Lochbaum, Joan Miller and Lou Gerstman of Bell Laboratories.
-Author Arthur C. Clarke was coincidentally visiting friend and colleague John Pierce at the Bell Labs Murray Hill facility at the time of this remarkable speech synthesis demonstration and was so impressed that he later told Stanley Kubrick to use it in 2001: A Space Odyssey, in the climactic scene where the HAL 9000 computer sings while his cognitive functions are disabled.
+In 1961, Mathews arranged the accompaniment of the song "Daisy Bell" for a performance by computer-synthesized human voice, using technology developed by John Kelly, Carol Lochbaum, Joan Miller, and Lou Gerstman of Bell Labs.
+Science fiction writer Arthur C. Clarke, who was visiting his friend and colleague John Pierce at Bell Labs' Murray Hill, New Jersey, facility at the time, was so impressed that he later told director Stanley Kubrick to use it in 2001: A Space Odyssey, in the climactic scene where the HAL 9000 computer is disabled.

-Mathews directed the Acoustical and Behavioral Research Center at Bell Laboratories from 1962 to 1985, which carried out research in speech communication, visual communication, human memory and learning, programmed instruction, analysis of subjective opinions, physical acoustics, and industrial robotics.
-From 1974 to 1980 he was the Scientific Advisor to the Institute de Recherche et Coordination Acoustique/Musique (IRCAM), Paris, France, and from 1987 was Professor of Music (Research) at Stanford University.
-He served as the Master of Ceremonies for the concert program of NIME-01, the inaugural conference on New interfaces for musical expression.
+Mathews directed the Acoustical and Behavioral Research Center at Bell Labs from 1962 to 1985, which carried out research in speech communication, visual communication, human memory and learning, programmed instruction, analysis of subjective opinions, physical acoustics, and industrial robotics.
+From 1974 to 1980 he was the Scientific Advisor to the IRCAM musical research institute in Paris, and from 1987 was Professor of Music (Research) at Stanford University.
+He served as the Master of Ceremonies for the inaugural conference of New Interfaces for Musical Expression (NIME) in 2001.

-Mathews was a member of the National Academy of Sciences, the National Academy of Engineering and a fellow in the American Academy of Arts and Sciences, the Acoustical Society of America, the IEEE, and the Audio Engineering Society.
-He received a Silver Medal in Musical Acoustics from the Acoustical Society of America, and the Chevalier de l'ordre des Arts et Lettres, République Française.
+Mathews was a member of the National Academy of Sciences, the National Academy of Engineering and a fellow in the American Academy of Arts and Sciences, the Acoustical Society of America, the Institute of Electrical and Electronics Engineers, and the Audio Engineering Society.
+He received a Silver Medal from the Acoustical Society of America, and the Ordre des Arts et des Lettres from the French Ministry of Culture.

-The Max portion of the software package Max/MSP is named after him (the MSP portion is named for Miller Puckette, who teaches at UC San Diego).
+Max, a visual programming language for music originally developed by Miller Puckette at IRCAM, is named for Mathews.

-Mathews died on the morning of 21 April 2011 in San Francisco, California of complications from pneumonia.
-He was 84.
-He was survived by his wife, Marjorie, his three sons and six grandchildren.
+Mathews died on the morning of April 21, 2011, in San Francisco, California, of complications from pneumonia, aged 84.
+He was survived by his wife Marjorie, three sons, and six grandchildren.